isomerpages/sample-repo/index.md

 sections:
   - hero:
       title: "Building the future "
-      subtitle: Explore the possibilities with static site builder
+      subtitle: Explore the possibilities with isomer, static site builder for the government
       background: /images/hero-new.jpg
       button: Get in touch
       url: /contact-us/